 Alexandra Cahill-Walker is the district attorney working closely with the Texas Ranger, with some great after-work chats taking place at CD Parker’s.
 At first, she was Walker’s courtroom nemesis that frowned at the brute force necessary to take down the bad guy, but she eventually caved to Chuck’s Charm, and they married in Season 8.

-Beginning her career as a model and spokesperson, Wilson’s biggest early break was a mainstay role on the prime time soap Dallas as April Stevens Ewing.
-Her character was gunned down in the final season during her honeymoon with her new husband Bobby Ewing.
-If you loved that series, we have an entire video dedicated to it for you to watch next!
-Sheree still acts on occasion but has also created a line of beauty therapy skincare products.
-Today in her early 60s, her latest film, Flip Turn is scheduled for a 2021 release!
+Beginning her career as a model and spokesperson, Wilson’s biggest early break was a regular role on the prime time soap Dallas as April Stevens Ewing.
+Her character was gunned down in the final season during her honeymoon with her new husband, Bobby Ewing.
+Sheree, 63, still acts on occasion but has also created a line of beauty therapy skincare products.
+Her most recent film roles have been in The Silent Natural and A Mermaid for Christmas (both 2019) and Flip Turn (2020).

 4. Noble Willingham (CD Parker)